 Dead by Daylight isn’t necessarily a ghost game – it really depends on the killers you’re up against.
 In this asymmetric multiplayer horror game you either take on the role of a killer or one of a group of survivors, the latter working against the clock to get generators up and running before they can exit the map, while the former hunts them down and offers them up to an almighty Entity.

 What makes Dead by Daylight so special in the multiplayer horror genre is its expansive roster of 20 playable killers, each one offering a distinct playing style.
-Every horror trope imaginable is present on the roster of killers, and for ghost games fans there are several malevolent spirits to choose from.
+Every horror trope imaginable is present on the roster of Dead by Daylight killers, and for ghost games fans there are several malevolent spirits to choose from.

 Horror aficionados will no doubt get a kick out of the several official movie tie-ins, allowing you to slay Michael Myers, Freddie Kruger, Leatherface, Ghost Face, and many more.
 Dead by Daylight has a surprisingly high skill ceiling and a constantly evolving meta, but it’s well worth sticking with.